bbusse/wled-save-restore/README.md

 # wled-save-restore
 Backups or restores WLED configuration and presets
+and optionally serves the via http

+The `WLED_HOST` needs to be available on the network and reachable from the local host running wled-save-restore

+## How
 wled-save-restore fetches the cfg.json and presets.json from the `http://WLED_HOST/cfg.json` and `http://WLED_HOST/presets.json` endpoints and saves them to a git repository on the local disk

-The `WLED_HOST` needs to be available on the network and reachable from the local host running wled-save-restore

 Files are saved to `wled_WLED_HOST_config.json` and `wled_WLED_HOST_presets.json` respectively